firetech/PactrackDroid/README.md

 -------

 PactrackDroid was created by Joakim "firetech" Tufvegren in September 2009.
-Since December 2013, the project is maintained by "firetech" and "blunden".
+After December 2013, the project was maintained by "firetech" and "blunden".